jaysylvester/citizen/README.md

 citizen sends HTML to the client by default, but you can also return JSON and JSONP with no extra work on your part.

-#### JSON
+#### JSON and JSONP

 You don't need a custom view just for JSON.
-You can tell a controller to return its content as plain text JSON by adding the `format` URL parameter.
+You can tell a controller to return its content as plain text JSON by adding the `format` URL parameter, letting the same resource act as both a complete HTML view and JSON for AJAX requests and RESTful APIs.

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2/format/json